Qubo embedding

 solver = QuboSolver(instance, greedy_config)

-geometry = solver.embedding()
+register = solver.embedding()

 Custom embedder¶

-If one desires to develop his own embedding method, a subclass of qubosolver.pipeline.embedder.BaseEmbedder
+If one desires to develop his own embedding method, a subclass of qubosolver.pipeline.embedder.BaseEmbedder should be implemented with a mandatory embed method.

 import typing